Active Substance: panitumumab

 What is Vectibix?

-Vectibix is a concentrate that is made up into a solution for infusion (drip into a vein).
-It contains the active substance panitumumab.
+Vectibix is a medicine that contains the active substance panitumumab.
+It is available as a concentrate that is made up into a solution for infusion (drip) into a vein.

 What is Vectibix used for?

 Vectibix is used to treat metastatic cancer of the colon or rectum.
 This is cancer of the large intestine (bowel) that has spread to other parts of the body.
-Vectibix is used in patients whose tumour cells contain a non-mutated (wild-type) ‘KRAS’.
-KRAS is a gene that, when mutated in tumour cells, stimulates tumour growth.
+Vectibix is used in patients whose tumour cells contain non‑mutated (wild-type) ‘RAS’.
+RAS is a group of genes including those known as KRAS and NRAS; when mutated (changed) forms of RAS are present in tumour cells they stimulate tumour growth.
+About half of the patients with metastatic cancer of the colon or rectum have wild-type RAS tumours.
 Vectibix is used:

 - in combination with ‘FOLFOX’ chemotherapy (oxaliplatin, 5-fluorouracil and folinic acid) as first-line treatment (patients who have not been treated before);